 When a person has died, penalties usually involve some jail or prison time due to the severe consequence of the reckless or dangerous acts.

-Involuntary manslaughter and reckless homicide are considered to be a Class 3 felony.
+Involuntary manslaughter and reckless homicide are considered a Class 3 felony.
 Punishments may be 2-5 years in prison and a fine of up to $25,000.
-Under some circumstances, the charge may become a Class 2 felony.
+Under some circumstances, the charge can become a Class 2 felony.

-Reckless Homicide is a Class 2 felony, with punishments of 3-7 years in prison and up to $25,000 in fines, or periodic imprisonment of 18-30 months, or probation or conditional discharge of up to 4 years, a fine of up to $25,000 or restitution.
+Reckless Homicide is a Class 2 felony, with punishments of 3-7 years in prison and up to $25,000 in fines; or periodic imprisonment of 18-30 months; probation; or conditional discharge of up to 4 years, a fine of up to $25,000 or restitution.

-The range of sentences allows judges to have discretion in determining punishment based on any aggravating or mitigating factors in a case.
+This range of sentences allows a judge to have discretion in determining punishment based on any aggravating or mitigating factors.
 Mitigating factors, such as accepting responsibility for what happened, may decrease punishment.
-Aggravating factors, such as past history or reckless behavior, increase severity of punishment.
+Aggravating factors, such as past history or reckless behavior, can increase the severity of punishment.

 Penalties may also be increased for factors that include:

-In addition, you may have to pay restitution to the victim’s family, participate in community services and attend counseling.
+In addition, you may have to pay restitution to the victim’s family, participate in community service and attend counseling.

 The manslaughter defense lawyers at Wolfe & Stec, Ltd. are skilled trial lawyers who believe each case is unique, with its own set of circumstances.
 Whether your criminal law case is seemingly straightforward or highly complicated, we can help.
 We know the judges and the court system and will aggressively explore every avenue for your defense.
 We examine the facts, the individuals involved, and the evidence available, and work hand in hand with our clients throughout the criminal process.
 We explain all elements and processes of the case and come up with an effective defense strategy tailored to your specific circumstances.
 Our goal is always to minimize the negative impact of the situation and to focus on protecting your freedoms, liberties and rights.

 Don’t delay — contact us for help today at 630-305-0222 if you have been accused of manslaughter.
-Our Illinois criminal defense lawyers represent clients in DuPage County, Naperville, Aurora, Wheaton, Downers Grove and Bolingbrook, Illinois, and the greater Chicagoland area.
+Our Illinois manslaughter lawyers represent clients in DuPage County, Naperville, Aurora, Wheaton, Downers Grove and Bolingbrook, Illinois, and the greater Chicagoland area.
 We offer free initial consultations.

 After the police broke into our client’s house, we successfully suppressed the evidence and the case was subsequently dismissed.